 What is a Special Master?

-The appointment of a Special Master is at the discretion of the presiding Judge.
+The appointment of a Special Master is at the discretion of the Judge.
 In some cases, a party involved in a case may request the appointment of a Special Master, as seen in the case of the documents seized from Mar-a-Lago, where Judge Aileen Cannon granted the request for a Special Master.
-When a law enforcement officer is investigating attorneys, physicians, psychotherapists or clergy they inform the court of their target’s status.
-The Court will often pull from a list of qualified attorneys who have volunteered and appoint them as the Special Master in the investigation.
+When police investigate attorneys, physicians, psychotherapists or clergy they inform the court of their suspect’s protected status.
+The Court will pull from a list of qualified attorneys who have volunteered and appoint them as the Special Master in the investigation.
 The Judge and the Special Master agree on the role and specific tasks that will be allowed and the Special Master will formulate a plan and procedure for collecting and reviewing the evidence to be seized.

 Role of the Special Master in the Review of Documents